Your Home May Have Money-Making Opportunites For You

-If you think about it from a per sq foot aspect however you do give up privacy in your home.
+However, if you think about it from a per sq foot aspect, you give up privacy in your home.

-We rented our room for $500-$550 a month which included utilities, unlimited internet, and parking.
+We rented our room for $500-$550 a month, including utilities, unlimited internet, and parking.

 Read more about our experience Renting A Room.